Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 ### Issue validity

-If more than 85% of your findings are not valid findings, you will be disqualified from the competition and recieving payout.
+If more than 85% of your findings are not valid findings, you will be disqualified from the competition and receiving payout.
 This is meant to give you enough leeway to submit some invalid submissions, but not spam the system.

 For example:
 - 1 valid, 6 invalids = 14.3% valid -> disqualified